 Apr 4th, 2012

-Let’s start by asking ourselves if our book « Improving Sustainability through Reasonable Risk and Crisis Management (Oboni F., C. Oboni,, ISBN 978-0-9784462-0-8, 2007, www.oboni.net ) could have been entitled instead “Improving Resilience through Reasonable Risk and Crisis Management “?
+Discussing the differences between risk and resilience improvement studies.
+Let’s start by asking ourselves if our book « Improving Sustainability through Reasonable Risk and Crisis Management (Oboni F., C. Oboni,, ISBN 978-0-9784462-0-8, 2007) could instead bear the title “Improving Resilience through Reasonable Risk and Crisis Management “?

-After a wide spectrum literature search, it appears that a first major difference between a “classical” (meaning “current”) risk mitigation study and a “pure” (meaning “extreme”) resilience improvement study lies in the fact that the second does not examine in detail the causes of negative outcomes against which the system has to be protected.
+After a wide spectrum literature search, we detected a first major difference between a “classical” (meaning “current”) risk mitigation study and a “pure” (meaning “extreme”) resilience improvement study.
+The difference lies in the fact that the second does not examine in detail the causes of negative outcomes potentially hitting the system.

 “Extreme” resilience improvement studies ” bypass the risk scenarios definition and look at possible extreme damages (Consequences-C-) caused by unspecified “catastrophes”, placing themselves systematically at –Max C-, with -p- as low as an unspecified “unthinkable” can be, regardless of the scenario that could have led to this point …. asteroid, terrorist attack, etc. Resilience improvement studies thus avoid relying on probability estimates, which, if presented improperly or ill-conceived, might give a false impression of precision.
 Instead they will look to major consequences scenarios, and discuss how to mitigate them.